unicode-org/message-format-wg/exploration/maintaining-registry.md

   > popular with some developers,
   > but it is not universally available and could represent a barrier to adoption
   > if normatively required.

+Having RGI means providing a process for developing and evaluating proposals.
+Since RGI functions and options are normative and stabilized, there should be a mechanism for making an RGI proposal that includes a beta period.

 ## Alternatives Considered